xdmushui/partner-center-sdk/develop/create-a-cart-with-add-ons.md

 | addonItems           | List of **CartLineItem** objects | A collection of cart line items for add-ons that will be purchased towards the base subscription that results from the parent cart line item's purchase. |
 | error                | Object                           | Applied after cart is created in case of an error.                                                                                                    |

-**Request example**
+### Request example (new base subscription)

-The following REST example show how to create a cart with add-on items for a new base subscription.
+The following REST example shows how to create a cart with add-on items for a new base subscription.

 ```http
 POST https://api.partnercenter.microsoft.com/v1/customers/18ac2950-8ea9-4dfc-92a4-ff4d4cd57796/carts HTTP/1.1